mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 **Note**: you need to install [the ntfy Android/iOS app](https://docs.ntfy.sh/subscribe/phone/) on your device in order to receive push notifications from the ntfy server.
 Notifications can also be sent/received on the ntfy's web app.
 Refer [this section](#usage) for details about how to use the apps.

+## Implementation

 ### UnifiedPush support

 ⚠️ [UnifiedPush does not work on iOS.](https://unifiedpush.org/users/faq/#will-unifiedpush-ever-work-on-ios)

 ntfy implements [UnifiedPush](https://unifiedpush.org), the standard which makes it possible to send and receive push notifications without using Google's Firebase Cloud Messaging (FCM) service.

-Working as a **Push Server**, a ntfy server can forward messages to a **Distributor** running on Android and other devices (see [here](https://unifiedpush.org/users/distributors/#definitions) for the definition of the Push Server and the Distributor).
+Working as a **Push Server**, a ntfy server can forward messages to a **Distributor** running on Android and other devices (see [definitions on the official documentation of UnifiedPush](https://unifiedpush.org/users/distributors/#definitions) for the definition of the Push Server and the Distributor).

 This role installs and manages a self-hosted ntfy server as the Push Server, which the Distributor (such as the ntfy Android app) on your device listens to.

-Your UnifiedPush-compatible applications (such as [Tusky](https://tusky.app/) and [DAVx⁵](https://www.davx5.com/)) listen to the Distributor, and push notitications are "distributed" from it.
+Your UnifiedPush-compatible applications (such as [Tusky](https://tusky.app/) and [DAVx⁵](https://www.davx5.com/)) listen to the Distributor, and push notifications are "distributed" from it.
 This means that the UnifiedPush-compatible applications cannot receive push notifications from the Push Server without the Distributor.

 As the ntfy Android app functions as the Distributor too, you do not have to install something else on your device.

 💡 **Notes**:

 - Refer [this official documentation of UnifiedPush](https://unifiedpush.org/users/troubleshooting/#understand-unifiedpush) for a simple explanation about relationship among UnifiedPush-compatible application, Distributor, Push Server, and the application's server.
-- [Here](https://unifiedpush.org/users/apps/) is a non-exhaustive list of the end-user applications that use UnifiedPush.
+- See [this page](https://unifiedpush.org/users/apps/) for a non-exhaustive list of the end-user applications that use UnifiedPush.
 - Unlike push notifications using Google's FCM or Apple's APNs, each end-user can choose the Push Server which one prefer.
 This means that deploying a ntfy server cannot enforce a UnifiedPush-compatible application (and its users) to use the exact server.

 ### iOS instant notification